lionel87/sticky-html-table/README.md

 </script>
 ```

-## CSS implementation details
+## CSS implementation notes

 For the CSS to work it is required to have `aria-colindex` and `aria-rowindex` attributes on every table cell.
 This helps to properly reference each header row and each sidebar column targeted to be sticky.
+The `addTableCellAriaRowColIndexes(table)` function is responsible to add these aria attributes to each cell when these are missing.

 To position each row and column correctly, we use CSS properties that is applied by `addStickyTableCssVariables(table)` function to the table element.
 This defines each row height and each column width which allows us to have multi-row tall header and multi-column wide sidebar.

 Our tables can have sections, usually in a form of the whole table row merged together.
-This package currently provides support for vertically sectioned tables only, with a limitation of equal height rows for the section headers.
+This package currently provides support for sections only in vertical axis direction, with a limitation of equal height rows for the section headers.
 Mark each row element with `sticky` class and the row will always stick below the table header while scrolling down.

 ### Classes